datafolklabs/cement/doc/source/dev/plugins.rst

 As you can see, we modified the default settings for 'plugin_config_dir' and 'plugin_dir'.
-Note that the default config setting for 'plugin_bootstrap_module' would be 'helloworld.bootstrap' which is what we want here anyway so it is left the default.
+Note that the default config setting for 'plugin_bootstrap' would be 'helloworld.bootstrap' which is what we want here anyway so it is left the default.

 Running this application will do nothing particularly special, however by